17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 Residents of Traverse City know that if you can’t make it to Times Square, there’s nowhere better to be than home sweet home.

-As the Cherry Capital of the world should, the ball that is dropped is not so much a ball as much as it is a massive, illuminated cherry, which itself is quite the sight to behold.
+As the Cherry Capital of the world should, the ball that is dropped in Traverse City is not so much a ball as much as it is a massive, illuminated cherry, which itself is quite the sight to behold.
 After midnight, enjoy a spectacle of fireworks as you wrap up a party – and a year – to remember.

 New Year’s Eve at the Crooked Tree Arts Center – Petoskey